 Good morning, peeps!
-Today, we have a first here on Dreaming Under the Same Moon… and I am thrilled about today’s fun.
-Not only was I given an opportunity to review Dear Mr. Knightly but I have also been able to chat with its author Katherine Reay (who is a lovely lady!) online and as a result of that, I asked if she’d be willing to do a Q&A and she said, yes!
+Today, we have a first here on this space, and I am thrilled about today’s fun.
+Not only did I have an opportunity to review Dear Mr. Knightly but I have also been able to chat with its author with a little Q & A with Katherine Reay (who is a lovely lady!) online and as a result of that, I asked if she’d be willing to do a Q&A and she said, yes!
 Hooray!

 Without further ado, please welcome Katherine Reay!

 QUESTION: Hello, Katherine!
 First off, thank you so much for agreeing to stop by to celebrate your debut novel – I’m delighted to welcome you!
 Could you please share a bit about yourself and your debut novel?